module Memcache:Memcache support for OCaml. Based on it's text protocol.sig..end

 retrieve this item after the expiration time arrives (measured by

 reply.
-All storage functions will always return STORED
+All storage functions will always return STORED.
+Use it with

 ask the server to